DenysRudenko/Unity_Project_Alpha/README.md

 # 6. GitHub
   [Go to the top](#table-of-contents)

-The web was deployed to GitHub pages:
+Game was deployed to GitHub pages in GH-PAGES branch:
-- Sharing of mine profile here - https://github.com/DenysRudenko
+- Sharing of mine repository here - https://github.com/DenysRudenko/Unity_Project_Alpha
-- The live link can be found here - (https://github.com/DenysRudenko/Project-2)
+- The live link can be found here - (https://denysrudenko.github.io/Unity_Project_Alpha/)

   <a name="info"></a>
 # 7. Information